giordafrancis/udacity_projects_dand/README.md

 #### Data Story Telling

-Used Tableau to create an explanatory data visualization that communicates a clear finding on the borrowers form the per-to-per prosper loans platform.
+Used Tableau to create an explanatory data visualization that communicates a clear finding on the borrowers form the peer-to-peer prosper loans platform.
 Project can be viewed [here](https://public.tableau.com/profile/francisco.giordano.silva#!/vizhome/project_prosper/prosper_fgs_v2)